 A Retrospect.-Before we consider the relations of Elam with the earliest dynasties of Babylon, it will be interesting to look back and gain a general impression of its internal condition.
 It may be accepted that Elam was, throughout, more backward and less developed than its western neighbours.
-This we naturally infer from its hilly formation, which represented easy communication, and provided few large tracts of fertile land, and the scanty information at our disposal tends to prove that the inference is correct.
+This we naturally infer from its hilly formation, which prevented easy communication, and provided few large tracts of fertile land, and the scanty information at our disposal tends to prove that the inference is correct.
 Raids and not conquest were the aim of its endeavours, and until a foreign yoke welded the loose congeries of tribes into a nation, it does not appear that Elam obeyed a single ruler.
 Nor is it at all certain that the hill tracts were subdued when the cities of the plains were brought under the rule of the Babylonian monarchs; indeed de Morgan holds that the Elamites of the hills never lost their independence.
 In any case, the length of time under review is so great, covering, as it does, a period equal to that separating the Norman Conquest from the twentieth century, that there was ample time for the wild tribesmen to unite with the inhabitants of the plain and develop into citizens of an empire which was a worthy antagonist, first of Babylonia, and later of Assyria.

-The Difficulty of connecting Early Elamite Dynasties with those of Sumer.-One of the greatest difficulties in connecting the earlier dynasties of Elam with those of Babylonia is the want of a fixed point common to both.
+The Difficulty of connecting Early Elamite Dynasties' with those of Sumer.-One of the greatest difficulties in connecting the earlier dynasties of Elam with those of Babylonia is the want of a fixed point common to both.
 Some of the texts recovered by de Morgan give a succession of Elamite princes who had successively repaired or rebuilt the temples of Susa.
 Until the close of the First Dynasty of Babylon, however, it is impossible to fix the date of any one of these princes.
 Consequently, until the requisite information be forthcoming, we have to be satisfied with mere lists, arranged, it is true, in chronological order, but yet of little value until some fortunate discovery enables us to fix their place in relation to the history of Babylonia.

-Of these early dynasties, that of Basha-Shushinak, who, as we have seen, employed the Semitic tongue in recording his votive offerings, is held to precede the Third Dynasty of Ur, whereas the dynasty of Khutran-tepti is supposed to be later.
+Of these early dynasties, that of Basha-Shushinak, who, as we have seen, employed the Semitic tongue in recording his votive offerings, is held to date from before the dynasty of Ur, whereas the dynasty of Khutran-tepti is supposed to be later.
 As the members of the latter dynasty were termed patesi of Susa, it is possible that they were vassals of Babylonia during the period of the empire of Ur.
 Later dynasties can be traced, but their place in history has not been determined.

-The one certain Synchronism between Elam and Babylonia. -The only fixed point we can be sure of is the fact that a certain Kukka-Nasher governed Susa under Ammi-zaduga, the last monarch but one of the first Babylonian dynasty.
-But it is reasonable to suppose that those rulers, whether earlier or later, who were termed sukkals,1 acknowledged the overlordship of Babylonia.
-Probably the control was loose and varied by local wars and raids, such as we see to-day in more than one part of Asia.
-Indeed, this state of affairs is indicated by an inscription of a ruler of Dir, who claims that "he broke the heads of the men of Anshan and Elam. . . ."
-He probably lived during the period of the dynasty of Nisin.
+The one certain Synchronism between Elam and Babylonia.-The only fixed point we can be sure of is the fact that a certain Kukka-Nasher governed Susa under Ammi-zaduga, the last monarch but one of the first Babylonian dynasty.
+But it is reasonable to suppose that those rulers, whether earlier or later, who were termed sukkals, acknowledged the overlordship of Babylonia.
+Probably the control was loose and with the Mande Morgan's Marketine and the specific property of the Press of the specific reason.